szilvia-csernus/openai-audio-api-calls/README.md

-1. English speech to text function, using Whisper
+1. English speech to text function (whisper-1).

-2. English speech to text with and without context.
+2. English speech to text with and without context (whisper-1).

-3. Hungarian speech to Hungarian text.
+3. Hungarian speech to Hungarian text (whisper-1).

-4. Hungarian speech to English text (translation).
+4. Hungarian speech to English text translation (whisper-1).

-5. English text to English audio.
+5. English text to English audio (tts-1).

-6. Hungarian text to Hungarian audio.
+6. Hungarian text to Hungarian audio (tts-1).

 ---